New York GAA: County team

 The New York GAA has a long history in Gaelic games starting at a time of the mass immigration to New York from Ireland.
 The first organised hurling and football club in New York was founded in 1857.
 Since then football in New York has grown.
 At one point there were close to 40 football clubs in the New York GAA league.
 However, since the migration back to Ireland with that country's increasing economic prosperity (the Celtic Tiger), the number of clubs dwindled down to 31.
 In the past two years, the NY GAA has brought in two new teams, one (Na Clairsigh) from Albany and another (Four Provinces) from Philadelphia.
 But with the Meath team dropping out of the league competition due to too few players and other teams combining together, participation has declined.
 However, the renovation of Gaelic Park and increased participation by underage teams are measures that have been taken to increase participation again without having to rely on players imported from Ireland.

 Hurling

 Clubs

 The main competition for clubs in the county is the New York Senior Hurling Championship.

-The following hurling clubs are based in the county:
+The following hurling clubs currently have Adult teams based in the county: